Best subscription billing software: 6 top platforms compared [2026]

 Billing capabilities: Supports diverse pricing models, including flat-rate, tiered, usage-based, and hybrid approaches.
 Add-ons and coupons handled natively.
 Billing automation manages recurring charges and proration correctly.
 Focuses on maximizing revenue from existing subscribers through better retention.

-Best for: Subscription businesses focused on optimizing revenue retention and reducing involuntary churn from payment failures.
-Good fit for businesses with high transaction volumes where small improvements in recovery rates create a significant revenue impact.
+- Businesses with high transaction volumes where small improvements in recovery rates create a significant revenue impact.

 If your pain is pricing, invoicing, tax, and revenue workflows, prioritize a recurring billing platform that can model your subscriptions cleanly and keep finance and operations aligned.